Do what you can to help prevent problems.

 Choose an experienced person to do

 the body piercing.
-Ask the person doing the piercing how he or she cleans the
+Ask the person doing the piercing what piercing tools he or she uses, how he or she cleans the

 safety standards he or she follows.
 Sterile gloves,